Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your intensive training in battle grants you unparalleled focus.

-***Precision.*** When you make an attack, you can grant yourself :d20-adv: Advantage on all your attacks until the start of your next turn.
+***Precision.*** When you make an attack, you can grant yourself **:d20-adv: Advantage**{ .em } on all your attacks until the start of your next turn.
 You also gain Temporary Hit Points equal to your Wisdom modifier + half your Fighter level (minimum 1).

 ***Counter.*** When a creature you can see hit or misses you with a Melee attack, you can take a :rsc-r: Reaction to make a melee weapon attack or an Unarmed Strike against the creature.